Arizona Smog Check / Emissions Test

 Phoenix Vehicle Owners

-If a vehicle owner lives, studies, or works in Phoenix, the state of Arizona requires they pass an emissions tests every 2 year for 1981 and newer model year gasoline vehicles weighing less than 8500 lbs.
+If a vehicle owner lives, studies or works in Phoenix, the state of Arizona requires they pass an emissions tests every 2 years for 1981 and newer model year gasoline vehicles weighing less than 8500 lbs.

 And, if a vehicle owner lives, studies or works in Phoenix, the state of Arizona requires they pass a yearly emissions test for:

 - All 1967 model year or newer diesel vehicles

 - All vehicles weighing more than 8500 1bs